 The contents of each cleanroom vary depending on the work being done.
 In order to enter a cleanroom, the staff has to enter through airlocks, and sometimes have to step through an air shower prior to entering.
 An air shower is a pressurized chamber stationed at the entrances of cleanrooms.

 After dressing in PPE (personal protective equipment), the staff enters the air shower.
 Using high-pressure air, the air shower removes any contaminants such as dust, pollen or aerosol particles from the staff member.
-Some cleanrooms even feature air showers that are stationed in between different sections of the same clean room.
+Some cleanrooms even have air showers in between different sections of the same clean room.

 The equipment inside varies depending on the industry.
-However, the equipment within each cleanroom is uniquely engineered with minimal contaminant output.
-Similarly, any furniture is designed to produce limited particles.
+Generally, the equipment inside is carefully planned to limit contamination.
 Materials that do produce contaminants like fabrics, pencils, and paper that are made from natural materials are often prohibited from use inside of a cleanroom.

 The staff employed in a cleanroom has to go through extensive training before being permitted entry.
 Any personnel must learn the correct protocol regarding contamination control theory.
 The uniforms designated are created to prevent any particles from the body contaminating the environment.

 Following strict IEST (Institute of Environmental Services and Technology) and ISO (International Organization for Standardization) guidelines, we perform an extensive range of tests within the cleanroom.
 Additionally, cleanroom certification reports are offered on the spot using our Cert Pro Software.

 Cleanrooms are a critical in various industries.
 You will want to work with a company like SEPS to ensure your cleanroom performs properly and stays within the standards of your industry.